minttoothpick/minttoothpick.com/src/dev/how-to-escape-nunjucks-curly-braces-for-use-in-code-examples.md

     `{{ '{% verbatim %}{% endverbatim %}' }}` works as well.

-2. But there's a simpler way for shorter code snippets:
+2. But there's a simpler way for shorter code pieces:

     {% verbatim %}`{{ '{{ variable }}' }}`{% endverbatim %}